Mostafatalaat770/mostafatalaat770/README.md

 </p>

-- 🔭 I’m currently working on full-stack projects.
+- 🔭 I’m currently working on frontend/backend projects.
-- 🌱 I’m currently learning blockchain.
+- 🌱 I’m currently learning web development.
 - 👯 I’m looking to collaborate on open-source projects.
 - 🤔 I’m looking for mentorship.
 - ⚡ Fun fact: I like coffee for the taste, not for the caffeine 🤣.